Recycled Plastics for Highway Appurtenances

 This laboratory has been developed in order to provide means for researching and developing self-sensing systems to build into structures that would monitor excessive strains, deflections, load distributions, temperature variations, and corrosion.
 The Smart Sensors and NDT Laboratory is unique in that the researchers involved consist of an interdisciplinary forum of scientists and engineers with civil, electrical, chemical, and physics backgrounds.
 The laboratory is primarily involved in developing fiber optic sensor systems for embeddment within concrete, and other emerging composites.
 The facility is equipped with a number of laser systems, optical spectrum analyzers, speckle based video systems, bench top materials testing systems for calibration of sensors, and supporting electronic instrumentation.

 Clean-up of the environment calls for innovative scientific and engineering approaches.
-Geoenvironmental engineering is an emerging field that unites geotechnical engineering with chemistry and biology in an effort to seek new solutions for the future of the environment.
+Geoenvironmental engineering is a field that unites geotechnical engineering with chemistry and biology in an effort to seek new solutions for the future of the environment.
 To encourage advancement of this promising field, NJIT, with funding from the National Science Foundation, has established a $3 million Geoenvironmental Engineering Laboratory.

-The new laboratory will serve as a prototype for experimental facilities to be developed nationwide.
+This laboratory serves as a prototype for experimental facilities to be developed nationwide.
 NJIT is ideally suited to advance geoenvironmental engineering efforts.
 Interdisciplinary faculty bring broad research and industrial expertise to bear in the laboratory, the classroom and in collaboration with partners from industry and the public sector.
 NJIT is home to the largest industry/university collaborative hazardous substance research and pollution prevention center in the nation and has been recognized for its ability to find common ground among the private sector, academe and regulatory agencies.
 The university's location in a region with significant environmental needs heightens the awareness of researchers to the real and pressing issues the field addresses.
 The Geoenvironmental Engineering Laboratory, closely associated with NJIT's Center for Environmental Engineering and Science, offers industry access to researchers, students and state-of-the-art facilities.

 Remote Sensing / GIS Laboratory